 Premier League – Follow the Football match between Cardiff City and Liverpool live with Eurosport.
 The match starts at 23:00 on 21 April 2019.
 Our live coverage lets you follow all the key moments as they happen.

-Who will come out on top in the battle of the managers Neil Warnock or Jürgen Klopp?
+Who will come out on top in the battle of the managers Neil Harris or Jürgen Klopp?
 Find out by following our live matchcast.

 Have your say by voting on who will win between Cardiff City and Liverpool?
 Enjoy some pre-match reading with related articles about these two Enjoy some pre-match reading with related articles about these two Football teams.